diogojustino/nft-preview-card/README.md

-# nft-preview-card
+# NFT preview card
-This project is a challenge from FrontEndMento[https://www.frontendmentor.io/]
+This project is a challenge from [FrontEnd Mentor](https://www.frontendmentor.io/)